Jordan Love delivers in opener, throws 3 TD passes as Packers beat Bears 38-20

 Fields also ran for 59 yards.

-Prized acquisition DJ Moore had two catches for 25 yards.
+Prized acquisition DJ Moore was targeted just twice and had two catches for 25 yards.
 Darnell Mooney added 53 yards receiving and a TD.

+“This game was hyped up and we didn’t bring the juice and hype to the party today and we lost,” Moore said.

-The Packers scored touchdowns on their first two drives in the second half to break open a four-point game.
+The Packers scored touchdowns on their first two possessions in the second half to break open a four-point game.

 Jones set up a TD on the opening drive of the third when he took a screen from Love — throwing off his back foot and across the field — and turned it into a 51-yard gain to the 7.
 Jones ran it in from the 1.